Importing A Classic Car Into the United States: What You Need to Know

 So, we want to provide you with additional information on the importing process from these countries.

-Importing From European Countries
+Importing from European Countries

 Importing cars from European countries tends to be popular with car collectors, especially for aficionados of old-school, hard-to-find Porches, sporty Italian Alfa-Romeos and more.
 However, as a car collector who’s importing a classic or antique vehicle from from countries like Germany and Italy, you’ll still have to fill out the required paperwork and abide by US Show and Display laws.